zainzafarpro/reactjs/README.md

 **What is JSX?**

 JSX is a syntax extention of JavaScript, its a HTML-like syntax it is behind the scene is `React.createElement()`.
-If we `console.log(jsxHeading)` it will return us an object same as `React.createElement()`. we use JSX inside react applications because it is more cleaner and easy way to write code in React.
-JSX is not a valid JavaScript code, a JS engine does not understand JSX directly, if you run this code directly into the browser console you will get an error.
+If we `console.log(jsxHeading)` it will return us an object same as `React.createElement()`. we use JSX inside react applications because it is more readable and easy way to write code in React.
+JSX is not a valid JavaScript code, a JS engine does not understand JSX directly, JSX starts from rounded bracket and ends on rounded bracket. if you run this code directly into the browser console you will get an error.
 JSX needs to be transpiled into the valid javaScript code and then it will run on browsers.
 In this case Parcel gives this responsibility to Babel which is also a npm package.
 Babel is a javaScript compiler which transpile the code into valid js code which JS engine understands.
 In this case Babel is transpiling JSX into the JavaScript code.

 > JSX is not part of React.js